pearcandy/qiskit-samples/README.md

 ## Sample codes by Qiskit

-- getting started with Qiskit
+- getting started with Qiskit (transpile, VQE)
 - ssvqe of H2 molecule
 - vqd of H2 molecule
 - Meyer-Wallach measure (check entangling capability of PQC)